grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/35 toBeBetween.md

 ---
 title: 'toBeBetween(from, to)'
-description: 'Use toBeLessThanOrEqual to compare values.'
+description: 'Use toBeBetween(from, to) to check if numeric value is within range.'
 ---

 `toBeBetween(from, to)` is a comparison function that evalues to true or false.
 It must be called in the chain after the `t.expect(value)` or `.and(value)`.